 A digital auxiliary speedometer helps you avoid speeding fines.
 Three-zone climate-control air-conditioning maintains temperatures automatically, and the driver, front-passenger and rear passengers can set preferred temperatures independently.
 Rear-side and rear windows are tinted against sun penetration.
 Exterior mirrors power-fold out of harm’s way automatically when you lock the car.
+The 17-inch wheels are made of nicer looking aluminium alloy (which does not need plastic trim-caps).

 Spending more again for a Carnival SLi brings you leather on the seats, and power-adjustment for the driver’s seat.
 Smart-key entry lets you unlock the car and drive away without taking the key from your pocket or bag.
 Front parking sensors augment those at the rear.
 The rear doors power-slide open, and a hands-free tailgate power-raises for you if you linger next to it.
 The centre-console contains a chilled compartment.
-Wheels are bigger at 18 inches, are made of nicer looking aluminium alloy (which does not need plastic trim-caps), and mount tyres with a marginally lower profile for a sportier look.
+Wheels are bigger at 18 inches, and can mount tyres with a marginally lower profile for a sportier look

 The Platinum also brings you a suite of active safety aids, comprising Forward collision warning, Lane departure warning, Blind-spot monitoring, Lane-change assistance, and a Rear cross-traffic alert.
 (For more on these systems, please open the Safety section below.)